-Oleg Komlik is a founder and editor-in-chief of the ES/PE community.
+Dr. Oleg Komlik is an economic sociologist, academic entrepreneur, and organizational consultant.
+He is a founder, editor-in-chief, and lead writer of the ES/PE community.

-Oleg holds Master’s Degree (magna cum laude) in Organizational Sociology from Ben-Gurion University.
-In his MA thesis he examined the legislative process through which the global Anti-Money laundering norms have been institutionalized in Israel in accordance with the local societal, political and economic context.
-This research was awarded the Best Master Thesis Prize by the Israeli Sociological Society, and the Outstanding Master’s Thesis (2nd award) by the Israeli Political Science Association for 2009.
+Oleg’s MA thesis examined the legislative process through which the global Anti-Money laundering norms and rules have been institutionalized in Israel in accordance with the local societal, political and economic context.
+This research was awarded the Best Master Thesis Prize by the Israeli Sociological Society, and the Outstanding Master’s Thesis (2nd award) by the Israeli Political Science Association.